 For this article I've used a Raspberry Pi as the host, but any computer running Windows, Linux or Mac OS will do so long as it has Python 3.5 or later installed.

-You can use this technique to connect a Raspberry Pi Pico to a Jetson Nano or any other member of the Jetson family.
+In particular, you can use this technique to connect a Raspberry Pi Pico to a Jetson Nano host or any other member of the Jetson family.

 You'll need to install MicroPython on the Pico.
 You'll find instructions for MicroPython installation in the official Getting Started Guide which I reviewed recently.